muckelba/poracleWiki/configuration/telegram.md

 You first issue the `/identify` command inside the channel to have Poracle report the channel identity, and then use this in a `/channel add` command.
 Note that this is a negative number.

-`!channel add -xxxxxxx namemychannel` - note that the *name* prefix is a parameter title and an important part of the command.
+`/channel add -xxxxxxx namemychannel` - note that the *name* prefix is a parameter title and an important part of the command.

 You then can add trackings by sending DM to Poracle and including the name designator.

-`!track everything iv100 namemychannel`
+`/track everything iv100 namemychannel`

 # Stickers